About us

 Get the Right Care

 The ultimate goal of a hemorrhoidectomy is to increase the quality of life of the patient and to relieve as much pain as possible.
-If pain is disrupting your daily life and you have exhausted all other options, it may be time to consider surgical treatment.
+If pain is disrupting your daily life and you have exhausted all other options, it may be time to consider surgical treatment options.

 Any surgical procedure, whether they be big or small, carries risks.
 For a hemorrhoidectomy, these typically include: